 No, we’re not talking about faulty wiring, or that jar full of pennies.

 Copper (and sulfur) have been used as fungicides and bactericides in gardens and agriculture for a really long time.
 Unlike Bordeaux mixtures, which use highly soluble copper sulfate, fixed copper takes much longer to break down.
 Each time it gets wet, fixed copper releases just a little more metallic copper onto plants.
-Copper kills bacteria and fungi by breaking down protein molecules within the organisms.

 Shopping for fixed copper